Showcase a passion for STEM and provide a valuable experience for your students.

 - Creates a competitive spirit among students to strive for continual improvement.

-- NEW category - Mission to the Lunar South Pole (Year 7-10 only)
+- In 2020 we introduced a NEW category - Mission to the Lunar South Pole (Have a look at the cool resources available)

 Registrations Now Closed